 Mango pickle is one of the most commonly made condiment in Indian homes.
-Each region has a different style or way of making it.
+Each region has a different recipe, style or way of making it.
 AVAKAYA is a popular pickle variety from ANDHRA CUISINE, a cuisine well-known for its hot & spicy foods.

 Avakaya is one of the regularly used condiment to accompany rice, ghee and plain dal in most Telugu speaking homes.
 I had a few requests last summer for avakaya recipe but could not share it.
 I did share this simple Instant mango pickle recipe which I make at home here in Singapore.

 Making Andhra mango pickle is not difficult, using the right proportion of ingredients and then bringing them together in a Bharani or a jaadi is all that is needed.
 It is super simple to make but avakaya is mostly not made in small portions hence it becomes a tedious task.
 It has a good shelf life of a year without refrigeration if the entire process is followed carefully.
 My mum used to make this pickle with 75 to 100 mangoes every summer.
 For years I have carried away a portion of that each time I traveled back from India.
 For the past few years, i stopped carrying since I am not very good at handling them while i travel alone with 2 kids.
 Last week I thought of making it myself and got this recipe from my mum and tried it with just few mangoes.

 The pickle recipe I am sharing is a standard and traditional one.
 It is the same in almost all the homes with minor changes depending on the community or region.

 Preparation to make mango pickle – one to 2 days ahead